 Choose your contractor carefully

-Manhattan contractors must hold valid registration certificates under the Kansas Residential Roofing Act, issued by the Kansas Attorney General.
-This registration requires proof of general liability insurance, workers' compensation coverage, and annual Kansas Department of Revenue tax clearance.
-Homeowners should verify contractors' insurance certificates, customer reviews, and registration status through the Kansas Attorney General's office before signing contracts.
+Manhattan contractors must hold valid registration certificates under the Kansas Residential Roofing Act, which requires proof of general liability insurance, workers' compensation coverage, and annual tax clearance from the Kansas Department of Revenue.
+Unregistered contractors cannot bring legal claims in Kansas courts and operating without certification constitutes a civil violation.
+Homeowners should verify any contractor's registration status through the Kansas Attorney General's office and confirm current insurance certificates and customer reviews before signing contracts.

 10